One can hear the shape of ellipses of small eccentricity: Wave trace and Marvizi-Melrose parametrices

 Marvizi-Melrose \cite{MM} proved that (in fact for any smooth strictly convex domain): \begin{theo}[Proposition 6.11 of \cite{MM}] For $q \geq q_0(\Omega)$ sufficiently large, one has a parametrix of the form

-where $R_q(t)$ is a smooth function, $L_q(s)$ is the $q$-loop function, $r_q$ is a Maslov index that depends on $q$ and the boundary condition\footnote{The index $r_q$ for Dirichlet and Neumman boundary condition differ from each other by $4 q$.}, and $a(q, t, s, \xi)$ is a smooth classical symbol in $\xi$, and periodic in $s$, of the form whose principal symbol $a_0(q, t, s)=a_0(q, s)$ is independent of $t$ and is a positive function on $\d \Omega$. \end{theo}
+where $R_q(t)$ is a smooth function, $L_q(s)$ is the $q$-loop function, $r_q$ is a Maslov index that depends on $q$ and the boundary condition\footnote{The indices $r_q$ for Dirichlet and Neumman boundary conditions differ from each other by $4 q$.}, and $a(q, t, s, \xi)$ is a smooth classical symbol in $\xi$, and periodic in $s$, of the form whose principal symbol $a_0(q, t, s)=a_0(q, s)$ is independent of $t$ and is a positive function on $\d \Omega$. \end{theo} \begin{rema}In \cite{MM}, the factor $\xi^\frac12$ is missing from the integrand of \eqref{trace parametrix}.
+In \cite{P}, there is instead a factor $\xi$.
+None of these are correct.
+The correct factor in the principal term must be $\xi^{\frac12}$ as one can easily inspect by the wave trace asymptotic of Guillemin-Melrose \cite{GM1} of simple non-degenerate periodic orbits.
+An independent proof of this parametrix, given by Vig \cite{Vig2}, also confirms the factor $\xi^{\frac12}$. \end{rema}